World Book Index

 Natural resources

-The country is endowed with a wealth of natural resources, including natural gas, petroleum, coal, copper, chromite, talc, barites, sulfur, lead, zinc, iron ore, salt, precious and semiprecious stones, and arable land.
-These resources present both opportunities for economic development and challenges related to sustainability and environmental management.
-The effective utilization of these resources is crucial for Afghanistan's economic growth and stability, yet it requires careful planning and investment in infrastructure and technology.
+The country is endowed with a variety of natural resources, including natural gas, petroleum, coal, copper, chromite, talc, barites, sulfur, lead, zinc, iron ore, salt, precious and semiprecious stones, and arable land.
+These resources present both opportunities and challenges for economic development and sustainability.

 People and Society